adesandr/GliderThrow_Meter/docs/index.rst

 Two extras libraries are used in the project : i2clibdev and MPU6050 from `jrowberg <https://github.com/jrowberg/i2cdevlib>`_.

-These libraries are in the extra_components directrory of the project.
+These libraries are in the extra_components directory of the project.

-This project is build using the ESP-IDF 4.0 CMake Build System.
+This project is build using the ESP-IDF 4.0.3 CMake Build System.
 Please refer to the `espressif documentation <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html>`_ for more information to setup an ESP-IDF environnement.